tharunrajsoma/Contact-Manager-Using-MEAN-Stack/README.md

 ```

 ### Nodemon Installation
 - Everytime we make changes to server side code there is a need to restart the server.
-Instead we can install **nodemon** which will continuously watches for any source code file changes and restarts the server
+Instead we can install **nodemon** which will continuously watches for any source code file changes and restarts the server.
 ```
   npm install -g nodemon
 ```

 ### App Server
 The application server is a NodeJS application that relies upon some 3rd Party npm packages.
-You need to install these:

-- Install local dependencies (from the project root folder):
+- Install local dependencies (from the project root folder).
 ```
   cd Contact-Manager-Using-MEAN-Stack
   npm install